paulscherrerinstitute/gitutils/Readme.md

                         - <project_name> : The user provides the name of the project name.
 Gitutils will fetch the name of the group (keep in mind, that this may cause ambiguity problems).
-  -t TITLE, --title TITLE
-                         (REQUIRED) The title of the merge request that is going to be created.
   -d DESCRIPTION, --description DESCRIPTION
                         The description of the merge request that is going to be created.
 ```